-MOES (1999), lack of adequate infrastructure: Insufficient classrooms, furniture, and sanitation facilities-particularly separate facilities for girls-contribute to poor quality of schooling.
+MOES (1999), lack of adequate infrastructure; sufficient classrooms, furniture and sanitation facilities - particularly separate facilities for girls contribute to poor quality of schooling.

-Kaganda (1997), few resources for schooling: Government allocations for education are low.
+Kaganda (1997), few resources for schooling; government allocations for education are low.
 On the three islands that make up Comoros, over half of the population live in poverty and can contribute little to their children's education.
 A lot of girls are kept out of school for domestic labour or income generation to supplement the family income.

-Irrelevant curriculum and instruction: The curriculum is not sensitive to gender or relevant to students' lives and it discriminates against girls.
+Irrelevant curriculum and instruction; the curriculum is not sensitive to gender or relevant to students' lives and it discriminates against girls.

-Fitz Simon (2002), power struggles: The central government and local islands government are vying for control, thus delaying the finalization and implementation of education policies and strategies.
+Fitz Simons (2002), power struggles; the central government and local islands government are vying for control, thus delaying the finalization and implementation of education policies and strategies.

-MOES (1999), some of the young adults dropped out of school because of real life events: they had to get a job, became a parent, or had to care for a family member.
+MOBS (1999), some of the young adults dropped out of school because of real life events.
+They had to get a job.
+Becomes a parent or had to care for a family member.
 Many of these individuals said they had done reasonably well in school and believed they could have graduated.
-Of all those surveyed, members of this group were most likely to say they "would have worked harder if their schools had demanded more of them and provided the necessary support."
+Of all those surveyed, members of this group were most likely to say they 'would have worked harder if their schools had demanded more of them and provided the necessary support.'

 Fitz Simons (2002), poor communication between the school and parents was another contributor to students dropping out.
-Only about half of the respondents said the school contacted the home if they were absent; and only 48 percent of the dropouts said "their school contacted them or their parents to find out why they left school or encourage them to return."
+Only about half of the respondents said the school contacted the home if they were absent, and only 48 percent of the dropouts said their school contacted them or their parents to find out why they left school or encourage them to return.

-Kabbani, (2000) research indicates that the lower the achievement level, the greater the likelihood that a student will drop out of school.
-For example, a study of students in Baltimore schools found that low test scores and report card grades as early as the 1st grade were a reliable predictor of whether or not the students would later drop out Grade retention-being "held back" or flunked-has also been found to be highly correlated with dropping out.
-Students who repeat a grade, even as early as kindergarten, have significantly increased chances of dropping out (Kaufman and Bradby, 1992).
+Kabbani, (2000) research indicates that the lower the achievement level, the greater the likelihood that student will drop out of school.
+For example, a study of students in Baltimore schools found that low test scores and report card grades as early as the 1st grade were a reliable predictor of whether or not the students would later drop out grade retention being "held back" or flunked has also found to be highly correlated with dropping out.
+Students, who repeat a grade, even as early as kindergarten have significantly increased chances of dropping out (Kaufman and Bradby, 1992)

-2.2 Effects of school Dropout
+2.2 Effects of school dropout in secondary schools